What happens if we reverse the order of the quantifiers in Convergence of a Sequence? Namely, define vercongence as:

 Answer the following questions:

 a.
-Is the sequence
+Is the sequence eventually or frequently in the set .

 b.
 Which definition is stronger?
 Does frequently imply eventually or does eventually imply frequently?